abpframework/abp/docs/en/Themes/LeptonXLite/mvc.md

 # LeptonX Lite MVC UI
-LeptonX Lite has implementation for ABP Framework Razor Pages.
-It's a simplified variation of [LeptonX Theme](https://x.leptontheme.com/).
+LeptonX Lite has implementation for the ABP Framework Razor Pages.
+It's a simplified variation of the [LeptonX Theme](https://x.leptontheme.com/).

->   If you are looking for a professional, enterprise ready theme, you can check the [LeptonX Theme](https://x.leptontheme.com/), which is a part of the [ABP Commercial](https://commercial.abp.io/).
+>   If you are looking for a professional, enterprise ready theme, you can check the [LeptonX Theme](https://x.leptontheme.com/), which is a part of [ABP Commercial](https://commercial.abp.io/).

 > See the [Theming document](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Theming) to learn about themes.